Vaneixus/modorganizer-rootlinker/README.md

 # How to Install:

  1. Download the file MANUALLY
- 2. open the archive and copy the file named rootbuilder.py
+ 2. open the archive and copy the folder named (rootbuilder).
  3. Paste into MO2's Plugin folder, usually located at MO2's Installation Directory(Not Instance folder)
  4. Enjoy!